Irina Tezaur

 News

-March 18, 2024: As chair of the USACM’s Energy & Earth Systems Technical Thrust Area (TTA), I am pleased to announce our first monthly webinar presentation, entitled "Data assimilation and optimization frameworks for CO2 storage operations", given by Prof. Lou Durlofsky from Stanford University.
+March 18, 2024: As chair of the USACM’s Energy & Earth Systems Technical Thrust Area (TTA), I am pleased to announce our third monthly webinar presentation, entitled “Data assimilation and optimization frameworks for CO2 storage operations”, given by Prof. Lou Durlofsky from Stanford University.
 For those who missed it, a recording of the webinar can be found here.

-February 19, 2024: As chair of the USACM’s Energy & Earth Systems Technical Thrust Area (TTA), I am pleased to announce our first monthly webinar presentation, entitled "Water Sustainability: Satisfying the Thirst of Stakeholders", given by Prof. Lea Jenkins from Clemson University.
+February 19, 2024: As chair of the USACM’s Energy & Earth Systems Technical Thrust Area (TTA), I am pleased to announce our second monthly webinar presentation, entitled “Water Sustainability: Satisfying the Thirst of Stakeholders”, given by Prof. Lea Jenkins from Clemson University.
 For those who missed it, a recording of the webinar can be found here.

 January 22, 2024: As chair of the USACM’s Energy & Earth Systems Technical Thrust Area (TTA), I am pleased to announce our first monthly webinar presentation, entitled “Modeling Glacier and Ice-shelf Flow and Fracture Processes using Computation, Data, and Machine Learning”, given by Prof. Ravindra Duddu from Vanderbilt University.
 For those who missed it, a recording of the webinar can be found here.